mrochk/funcskeleton/README.md

 # FuncSkeleton
-Generate the "skeleton" of a function for Machine Learning purposes.
+Generate the CFG "skeleton" of a function for Machine Learning purposes.

-It is based on [`scalpel`](https://github.com/SMAT-Lab/Scalpel).
+This tool is based on [`scalpel`](https://github.com/SMAT-Lab/Scalpel).

 To install this package, first clone this repository, then:
 ```bash